BoomboxRapsody/ProjectYomi/README.md

 Note that these commands assume you have the relevant project(s) checked out in adjacent directories:

 ```
-|- osu            // this repository
+|- ProjectYomi            // this repository
-|- osu-framework
+|- ProjectYomi-framework
-|- osu-resources
+|- ProjectYomi-resources
 ```

 ### Code analysis